Formulas and Functions in Excel

 Drag an Excel Formula

-Result.
-The formula in cell B4 references the values in column B.
+Result: the formula in cell B4 references the values in column B.

 Copy a Formula Result